yanganto/near-staking-knd/docs/monitoring.md

 kneard exports the following prometheus metrics:

-- `kneard_neard_restarts`: How often neard has been restarted
+- `kuutamod_neard_restarts`: How often neard has been restarted
-- `kneard_state`: In what state our supervisor statemachine is
+- `kuutamod_state`: In what state our supervisor statemachine is
-- `kneard_uptime`: Time in milliseconds how long daemon is running
+- `kuutamod_uptime`: Time in milliseconds how long daemon is running